11 Simple Newsletter Ideas That Can Impress Your Reader & Boost Email Engagement

 In this newsletter below, look at how Inbound intrigued their subscribers.

 In the same newsletter, they made an announcement as well as invited each user personally.
 This is one of Inbound’s yearly conferences.
-And, they spotlight their key speakers that would provoke subscribers to register for that event.
+And, they spotlight their key speakers which would provoke subscribers to register for that event.

 Besides, one of the most compelling newsletter ideas that easily contribute to your email engagement is sending a yearly recap.
 It reflects on what have you accomplished throughout the year to enhance your user experience.